adamklamczynski/sql-data-warehouse/README.md

 ## 📌 Overview

 The **`sql-data-warehouse`** repository contains a end-to-end Data Warehouse solution built using SQL.
 The goal of this project is to transform raw transactional data (OLTP) into an optimized analytical architecture (OLAP) based on a Dimensional Model (Star Schema / Snowflake Schema), enabling efficient reporting, business intelligence, and data analytics.
+Designed as a portfolio project, it highlights industry best practies in data engineering and analytisc.

 ---